pycom/pycom-micropython-sigfox/docs/library/network.Sigfox.rst

 .. class:: Sigfox(id=0, ...)

-   Create and configure a LoRa object.
+   Create and configure a Sigfox object.
 See ``init`` for params of configuration.

 Methods
 -------